-- Underwriters will look whether or not the borrower has since recovered and will deem this candidate a good credit risk.
+Underwriters will look at whether or not the borrower has since recovered and will deem this candidate a good credit risk.

 Credit Scores And Credit Report

-Credit scores and credit report is used by mortgage loan underwriters as a measure of predicting the financial credit risk of the mortgage loan applicant.
+Credit scores and credit report is used by underwriters as a measure of predicting the financial credit risk of the mortgage loan applicant.

 Recent Payment History & Bank Overdrafts

-Even if the overdraft was one dollar some lenders will not approve borrower.
+Even if the overdraft was one dollar some lenders will not approve a borrower.

-- The Gustan Cho Team at USA Mortgage are direct lenders with no lender overlays on government and conventional loans.
+Gustan Cho Associates at Loan Cabin Inc. are direct lenders with no lender overlays on government and conventional loans.

-- We will accept late payments in past 12 months if the Automated Underwriting System yields an approve/eligible.
+- We will accept late payments in the past 12 months if the Automated Underwriting System yields an approve/eligible

-Borrowers who need to qualify for mortgage home loan with a direct lender with no lender overlays, please contact The Gustan Cho Team at USA Mortgage at 1-800-900-8569 or text us at 262-716-8151 for faster response.
-Over 75% of our borrowers are folks who either gotten a last minute loan denial by other lenders or are stressing over the mortgage process due to being improperly issued a pre-approval.
-All of our pre approvals close because all pre-approvals at The Gustan Cho Team at USA Mortgage are full credit approvals issued by our mortgage underwriters.
+Borrowers who need to qualify for mortgage home loan with a direct lender with no overlays, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Over 75% of our borrowers are folks who either gotten a last-minute loan denial by other lenders or are stressing over the mortgage process due to being improperly issued a pre-approval.
+All of our pre-approvals close because all pre-approvals at Gustan Cho Associates are full credit approvals issued by our mortgage underwriters.
 We are available 7 days a week, evenings, weekends, holidays via phone or email us at email@example.com.